-With partners in the community like Seton Healthcare Family, Integral Care, the Hogg Foundation for Mental Health, the National Alliance on Mental Illness Austin and Mental Health Texas, the department is working to build scalable models of care that meet the needs of Central Texans.
+With partners in the community like Ascension Seton, Integral Care, the Hogg Foundation for Mental Health, the National Alliance on Mental Illness Austin and Mental Health Texas, the department is working to build scalable models of care that meet the needs of Central Texans.
 The collaborative care team, an innovative clinical model being deployed at UT Health Austin, is an example of the type of work the department is doing to offer person-centered mental health care.

 The department also partners with the Steve Hicks School of Social Work to facilitate the Institute for Military and Veteran Family Wellness.
 The institute addresses the unique needs faced by this population through research, training, graduate education and community collaboration.